rcvd/Tana-CSS-Snippets/Custom Formats/README.md

 #  Custom Formats
-This CSS snippets adds new tags for quotes and headings.
+This CSS snippet adds new tags for quotes and headings.
 The tags are faded when not hovered to not disturb the experience.

 ![Tags for quotes and headings](custom-formats.png)